 Quick serve chain Chick-fil-A achieved a coup in 2012 that would have been considered impossible only a few years ago, overtaking KFC as America's biggest chicken restaurant by revenues.
-It has retained that position and widened its lead, with systemwide sales of reaching an extraordinary $7.9bn in 2016 - rising by more than $1bn a year for the past three years - despite less than half the number of outlets KFC has, a chicken-only menu and the fact that unlike virtually any of its rivals it is closed nationwide on Sundays because of the devout Christian beliefs of its founding family.
+It has retained that position and steadily widened its lead, with systemwide sales topping $10bn for the first time in 2018, having risen by more than $1bn a year for the previous five years.
+As a result it overtook Subway during 2018 as the #3 chain in the US behind McDonald's and Starbucks.
+All this despite the fact that it has only around half the number of outlets KFC has, a chicken-only menu and that unlike virtually any of its rivals it is closed nationwide on Sundays because of the devout Christian beliefs of its founding family.
 However, such is its popularity with customers that each outlet grosses more per year than either KFC or any other fast-feeder including McDonald's and Burger King.
-Average annual sales per store hit $3.9m in 2016, making it the 11th most lucrative limited service restaurant chain in the US, above even Red Lobster or the Outback Steakhouse.
+Average annual sales per store were $4.3m in 2018, around four times KFC, making Chick-Fil-A one of the three most lucrative limited service restaurant chains in the US, and higher even than casual dining giants like Red Lobster or the Outback Steakhouse.
+It is also the clear leader in terms of customer satisfaction, with an 86% rating on the American Customer Satisfaction Index.
+No other limited service restaurant achieves even 78%.
 Founder Truett Cathy opened the first Chick-fil-A in Atlanta, Georgia in 1963, arguably inventing the chicken burger concept, later widely copied by other fast-food chains including McDonald's.
-There are now 2,100 outlets across the US, including several hundred high-traffic sites located in shopping malls and catering to a family market.
+There are now 2,370 outlets across the US, including several hundred high-traffic sites located in shopping malls and catering to a family market.
 All outlets are franchised.
-The chain is a major sponsor of college football nationally, but especially in the South where it has sponsored the Peach Bowl playoff for more than 20 years.
+The chain is a major sponsor of college football nationally, but especially in its heartland of the South where it has sponsored the Peach Bowl playoff for more than 20 years.
 The Chick-fil-A brand is partnered by a small chain of Truett's Grill 50s-style diners.
 The business is still family-owned and run.
+Corporate revenues were over $3bn in 2018 with net earnings of $435m.
 At the age of 92, Truett Cathy passed over the role of CEO to his son Dan Cathy in 2013, and passed away the following year.
 Several other family members work in the company.
-Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Adbrands Weekly Update 28th Jul 2016: Fast food chain Chick-Fil-A - now America's top chicken restaurant ahead of KFC - called time on a 22-year relationship with creative agency The Richards Group.
 Instead it has appointed McCann New York as its new lead agency, with project-based support from start-up boutique Erich & Kallman, run by Steve Erich (ex-CP&B) and Eric Kallman (ex-Goodby Silverstein).